Are you on a budget and looking for a reasonably priced massage chair that will do the job without costing you an arm and a leg?

 This is essentially the same chair at the 7902, ported to a basic recliner frame instead of an office chair.

 Continuing with our MCombo Massage Chair review, we arrive at model 8031.
-This is essentially the same chair at the 7902, ported to a basic recliner frame instead of an office chair.
+This is essentially the same chair as the 7902, ported to a basic recliner frame instead of an office chair.

-There are a few interesting differences to point out here, though, and of all the chairs offered by the company, this one bears the most consideration.
+There are a few interesting differences to point out here, though, and of all the chairs the company offers, this one bears the most consideration.

 More Stationary Massage Heads